hqrd/Spring-AOP-Library-Example/README.md

-# Example project using AOP annotations
+# Example project using AOP annotations in a libary

 - Example of alias for replacing multiple annotations, marking some required